willgundee/CelesteMultiplayerMod/README.md

 If you want to help or give suggestion go ahead and tell me on the Discord server

-TODO
+###TODO
--Fix P2 screen transition
+- Fix P2 screen transition
--Make P2 spawn at the begining of a level
+- Make P2 spawn at the begining of a level
--Make a menu for P2 controls keybinds
+- Make a menu for P2 controls keybinds
--Make P2 able to interact with objects (such as block that move when the player is on it)
+- Make P2 able to interact with objects (such as block that move when the player is on it)

-Possible future feature
+###Possible future feature
--Online play
+- Online play
--Really cool vs idea that I just thought of
+- Really cool vs idea that I just thought of